impostorsguides/impostorsguides.github.io/rbenv/part-2/2-aa-content.md

 >
 > LC_ALL is an environment variable that overrides all of these.
 It is typically used in scripts that run particular programs.
 For example, configure scripts generated by GNU autoconf use LC_ALL to make sure that the configuration tests don't operate in locale dependent ways.

 OK, so `LC_ALL` is used to tell different programs (in our case, the `sort` command) how to handle characters that could be treated differently in different countries.
 I happen to know, for example, that in the US we would write "one million dollars" as "$1,000,000.00" (i.e. separating using the comma character for thousands characters, and a period as the decimal separator), but that's not how people write "one million" in other countries.
-According to [this link](https://www.beresfordresearch.com/how-to-write-a-million-in-different-countries/), that same number is written as "$1.000.000,00" in many South American countries (i.e. reversing the usage of commas and decimals).
+According to [this link](https://www.beresfordresearch.com/how-to-write-a-million-in-different-countries/){:target="_blank" rel="noopener"}, that same number is written as "$1.000.000,00" in many South American countries (i.e. reversing the usage of commas and decimals).
 I presume that `LC_ALL` would dictate a certain way for the user's computer to handle questions like this, regardless of what that user's previous setting was.

 What are we setting `LC_ALL` to here?
 What does that `=C` mean?
-Another result when I Googled for `LC_ALL` was [this StackOverflow post](https://web.archive.org/web/20221019143235/https://unix.stackexchange.com/questions/87745/what-does-lc-all-c-do).
+Another result when I Googled for `LC_ALL` was [this StackOverflow post](https://web.archive.org/web/20221019143235/https://unix.stackexchange.com/questions/87745/what-does-lc-all-c-do){:target="_blank" rel="noopener"}.
 One answer says the following:

 > `LC_ALL` is the environment variable that overrides all the other localisation settings (except `$LANGUAGE` under some circumstances).
 >